Healthcare Project Manager

 Harvard University – T.H.
 Chan School of Public Health

-For professionals already working in healthcare, who want to get into the project management side, Harvard University’s T.H.
+For professionals already working in healthcare who want to get into project management, Harvard University’s T.H.
 Chan School of Public Health offers an online five-day course on healthcare project management.
-Specifically, this course is designed for healthcare administrators who have already had to step into project managing roles with little or no training.
+Specifically, this course is designed for healthcare administrators who have already had to step into project management roles with little or no training.

 This online program covers improving the quality of care by delivering projects on time and staying within budget.
-Students will cover each project management step in detail, including planning, execution, and close-out.
-Classes are live, so students have the opportunity to interact with each other and the lecturer.
+Students will detail each project management step, including planning, execution, and close-out.
+Classes are live, so students can interact with each other and the lecturer.

 • Location: Boston, MA